Sandy Alomar Jr.: Coaching career

 On February 15, 2008, Alomar was named the catching instructor for the New York Mets organization.
 He spent the 2008 and 2009 seasons in that role.

 Alomar was hired in November 2009 as the first base coach on manager Manny Acta's staff of the Cleveland Indians.

-During the 2010 off-season Alomar was rumored to be one of four finalists, along with Brian Butterfield, DeMarlo Hale, and John Farrell, for the Toronto Blue Jays managerial job.
+During the 2010 offseason, Alomar was rumored to be one of four finalists, along with Brian Butterfield, DeMarlo Hale, and John Farrell, for the Toronto Blue Jays managerial job.

 During the end of the 2011 season, Alomar was rumored to be on the shortlist of candidates for the vacant Chicago Cubs and Boston Red Sox managerial positions.
 On September 28, 2011, Alomar was promoted by the Indians to the position of bench coach for the 2012 season.
 On September 27, 2012, the Indians promoted him to interim manager after firing Acta.
 He finished his interim reign with a record of three wins and three losses.
-On October 6, 2012 the Indians announced that the club had hired Terry Francona to take over as manager.
+On October 6, 2012, the Indians announced that the club had hired Terry Francona to take over as manager.

 On October 31, 2012, the Cleveland Indians announced that Alomar would be back as the bench coach for the 2013 season under Francona.
 Alomar was replaced by Brad Mills as the bench coach and became their first base coach.